International Undergraduate Admission

 - An essay (instructions appear in the application).

 - Submit transcripts from all secondary schools and/or colleges and universities attended.
-All transcripts from high schools and universities outside the United States must be evaluated by a professional credential evaluation service.
+All transcripts from secondary schools outside the United States must be officially translated into English.
+All transcripts from colleges and universities outside the United States must be evaluated by a professional credential evaluation service.
 We accept evaluations from members of NACES and recommend WES.
-Freshman applicants must submit an evaluation which includes certification of equivalency to a U.S. high school diploma and a conversion to a U.S. grade point average.

 - A letter of recommendation from a teacher or counselor.